|

 meaning "fortune; good luck."

-Roman myth name of a goddess of good luck, meaning "fortune; good
+Roman myth name of a goddess of good luck, derived from the Latin word felicitas,

 luck."